Laura Trott (politician): Early career

-Trott was selected as the Conservative candidate for Sevenoaks in Kent on 10 November 2019.
-It is a Safe Conservative seat, having elected a member of the party since 1924, and was previously represented by former Secretary of State for Defence Michael Fallon.
+Trott was selected as the Conservative candidate for Sevenoaks in Kent on 10 November 2019, as a resident of Balham which is outside of the constituency.
+It is considered as a safe Conservative seat, having elected a member of the party since 1924, and was previously represented by former Secretary of State for Defence Michael Fallon.
 At the 2019 general election, Trott was elected as MP for Sevenoaks with a majority of 20,818 and 60.7% of the vote.
 Trott is the first woman to represent the constituency.

 She was a policy fellow at the Centre for Science and Policy at the University of Cambridge between 2020 and 2021.

 On 5 February 2020 Trott presented her Private Member's Bill, which aimed to restrict access to botulinum toxin and filler cosmetic procedures for under 18s.
+It was supported by the British Association of Oral and Maxillofacial Surgeons.
 It became law in October 2021.

 Trott was a member of the Health and Social Care Select Committee between March 2020 and November 2022.
 She was also on the steering committee of the China Research Group during the same period.
 Trott co-wrote a policy paper advocating for the establishment of "accelerator zones" with fellow Conservative MP Bim Afolami in February 2021 for the think tank Social Market Foundation.
 The zones would have relaxation of visa rules, tax incentives, and policy fellowship programmes.

 On 6 July 2022, in the wake of the resignations of Chancellor Rishi Sunak and Health Secretary Sajid Javid from the second Johnson ministry following the Chris Pincher scandal, Trott resigned as Parliamentary Private Secretary to the Department for Transport, citing "trust in politics is – and must always be – of the utmost importance, but sadly in recent months this has been lost".
 Two days later, following Johnson's resignation as Conservative Party leader, she endorsed Sunak's failed bid to succeed him in the July–September 2022 Conservative Party leadership election, and also endorsed his successful bid to succeed Liz Truss in the October 2022 Conservative Party leadership election.